kpwags/kpwags/README.md

 ### Hi there

 I'm a 30-something full stack developer living just outside Philadelphia, PA.
-I've spent my career so far heavy in the .NET stack, but have dabbled in PHP & Ruby on Rails.
+I've spent my career so far heavy in the .NET stack and Javascript, but have dabbled in PHP, Ruby on Rails, & Node.js.
 I'm also getting more comfortable with Node.js & React.

 I just Released...